-Design and Social Interaction Studio.
+I am an Associate Professor at the Digital Media program at Georgia Tech, where I also direct the Design and Social Justice Studio.
 My research explores the ethical and political dimensions of design and technology, especially as related to questions of democracy and justice.
 Rooted in pragmatist ethics and feminist theory, I critically engage emerging digital technologies—such as smart cities or artificial intelligence—in their wide-ranging and transformative effect on the future of collective and social interactions.

 I received my PhD in Design from Carnegie Mellon University.
-I also hold an MS in Information Design and Technology from Georgia Tech and a BS in Electrical Engineering from the University of Tehran, Iran.
+I hold an MS in Information Design and Technology from Georgia Tech and a BS in Electrical Engineering from the University of Tehran, Iran.

 Beyond the official bio and should you be curious about what I actually do, look for my Inside Higher Ed article where I describe my work more aptly as Conspiracy, Complaining, and Cooking (2021).